Pugazh239/Gaussian/README.md

 /*
 /*
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by: MOHAMED ARSHADULLAH A
+Developed by: A Pugazh sozhan
-RegisterNumber: 212224230161
+RegisterNumber: 212224240121
 */
 import numpy as np
 n=int(input())